lsseong/python-tutorial/ml-tutorial.md

 What about ReLU, the activation function?
 Its common practice to place ReLU logic after each neuron output.
 ReLU dimension will be the same as output volume dimension i.e. {N, N, K}.

-It is a good practice to apply "batch normalization" after each layer.
-More here: https://towardsdatascience.com/batch-normalization-in-neural-networks-1ac91516821c
+It is a good practice to apply "batch normalization" after each layer because this technique potentially helps in two ways: faster learning and higher overall accuracy.
+Further reading here: https://towardsdatascience.com/batch-normalization-in-neural-networks-1ac91516821c